sys-design-interview/sys-design-interview.github.io/concurrent-visitors.md

 Other options (which are inferior, IMO) include:

 * Having a "shadow" webserver for each instance.
 When one crashes, the other can\
-  take over seemlessly.
+  take over seamlessly.
 This has the disadvantage of consuming twice the resource\
   footprint, just for handling the failover case.
 * No failover mechanism.
 This results in loss of data.
 Could be ok if we don't \
   want to introduce extra complexity in the system, and are willing to have inaccuracy.